rylarson/tao-chef-talk/index.md

 Automation is a culture problem too

+Note:
    * Some teams were naturally better at automation than others
    * Business takes top down approach to make automation skill set available to all teams
         * Forms Performance & Automation team
-   * Changing culture is hard :(

-Note:
-   * 'Step back' feeling
-   * Developers and QA both cry "We have to specialize" as jobs move together
    * Ineffective, why?
 Because it is the same situation as the rest of QA was prior to the agile shift
         * Perf bugs found late in cycle, Perf team doesn't get a hold of the code quick enough
+   * Changing culture is hard :(
-   * Even with embedding perf team members, didn't really work because the performance **culture** wasn't baked into the team
+      * Even with embedding perf team members, didn't really work because the automation **culture** wasn't baked into the team
          * Culture is much harder to change, doesn't happen from the top down
             * Lots of push back from developers (we have to specialize!)
+   * Developers and QA both cry "We have to specialize" as the job roles start to have more overlap.

 --page-break--